 Coral Bay Community Council Removes Derelict Vessels in USVI

-Coral Bay Community Council, Inc. and the NOAA Marine Debris Program remove derelict vessels, involve locals in marine debris cleanups, and work with local waste management and recycling groups to reduce marine debris.
+Coral Bay Community Council, Inc. and the NOAA Marine Debris Program removed derelict vessels, involved locals in marine debris cleanups, and worked with local waste management and recycling groups to reduce marine debris.

 What’s the project?

-The Coral Bay Community Council (CBCC), a local watershed management agency, removes marine debris along shorelines, mangroves, and in the bay’s boat mooring areas of Coral Bay, St. John, U.S. Virgin Islands.
+The Coral Bay Community Council (CBCC), a local watershed management agency, removed marine debris along shorelines, mangroves, and in the bay’s boat mooring areas of Coral Bay, St. John, U.S. Virgin Islands.

-In addition to derelict vessel removal, this project involves volunteers to remove small and medium-sized debris, expands a marine debris reporting and reduction program, and conducts education activities focused on tourists, boaters, and shoreline restaurants to reduce land-based debris.
+In addition to derelict vessel removal, this project involved volunteers to remove small and medium-sized debris, expanded a marine debris reporting and reduction program, and conducted education activities focused on tourists, boaters, and shoreline restaurants to reduce land-based debris.